Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters

 Objectives: (1) to review the outcomes of the July 2023 training workshop in Lombok, Indonesia, and (2) to discuss a workplan for Year 1 of the project in order to set up a logistically feasible sampling program for benthic phytoplankton and fisheries in the Lombok/Gili Matra region so that data collection can begin early in the project.

-Objectives: (1) to provide technical, hands-on training on the use of smartphone-based tools for monitoring of fisheries resources (FishGIS) and environmental health conditions (HydroColor), and on the use of Planktoscope for quantifying benthic and pelagic phytoplankton, and (2) to communicate the consequence of changes to the marine resources on the community fishers.
+Objectives: (1) to disseminate information to the broad spectrum of participants about fisheries management and the hazards of benthic HABs in Indonesian coastal areas, (2) to provide technical, hands-on training on the use of smartphone-based tools for monitoring of fisheries resources (FishGIS) and environmental health conditions (HydroColor), and on the use of Planktoscope for quantifying benthic and pelagic phytoplankton, and (3) to communicate the consequence of changes to the marine resources on the community fishers.

-In order to align this training/capacity building with a local-based sampling program for both benthic phytoplankton and local fisheries that can continue on a regular basis, the workshop focus was on local University students, along with local community members, who are willing to implement sample collections and analysis.
+In order to align this training with a local-based sampling program for both benthic phytoplankton and fisheries that could continue on a regular basis, the workshop focus was on local University students, along with local community members, who are willing to implement sample collections and analysis.

 • General lecture on “Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters” (July 4, 2023; ITI (Institut Teknologi Indonesia) Campus, Serpong, South Tangerang, Indonesia)

-Objective: through a series of lectures by FishPhytO PST members, to disseminate information about fisheries management and the hazards of benthic harmful algal blooms in Indonesian coastal areas, and to communicate the project background, principles and goals to the broad audience that includes students, scientists and engineers from academia, research institutions and industry.
+Objective: through a series of lectures by FishPhytO PST members and Indonesian scientists, to disseminate information about fisheries management and the hazards of benthic HABs in Indonesian coastal areas, and to communicate the project background, principles and goals to the broad audience that included students, scientists and engineers from academia, research institutions and industry, and government officials from Tangerang Region and Banten Province (approximately 100 people were in attendance).

 Presentations: